phenotypic.refine.ResidualOutlierRemover#

 Bases: GridObjectRefiner

-Remove objects with large regression residuals in noisy grid rows/columns.
+Remove objects with large positional residuals in noisy grid rows or columns.

-• Cleaning rows with multiple off-line blobs before measuring growth.
+• Cleaning rows or columns with off-grid detections from condensation, glare, or debris before measuring growth.

 • Stabilizing grid registration when a subset of positions is noisy.